Lesson 2: Circuit Schematics

 In the first example, we have a 1.5V battery with a 100Ω resistor.
 Unlike pictorial diagrams (on the left), circuit diagrams can be more visually compact as well as legible in black-and-white.

 Figure.
-An example pictorial diagram and circuit schematic of a basic switching circuit with a 1.5V battery, a switch, a resistor, and an LED.
+An example pictorial diagram and circuit schematic of a basic circuit with a 1.5V battery and a resistor.
 Note: in a circuit schematic, the long line on the battery is used to indicate the positive terminal.
 Image made in Fritzing and PowerPoint.

 Below, we have two additional examples.
-On the left, a 9V circuit with three components: a switch, a 470Ω, and an LED.
+On the left, a 9V circuit with three components: a switch, a 470Ω resistor, and an LED.
 On the right, we have two 1.5V batteries in series (stacked together, which creates a 3V voltage source) and a resistive light bulb (lamp).
 Do the schematic representations make sense?
 Do they seem to match their pictorial counterparts?
 Why or why not?

 Figure.
 Additional examples of pictorial diagrams vs. circuit schematics for two more circuits.
 Right-click on the image and open it in a “new tab” to zoom.
 Image made in Fritzing and PowerPoint.